servicepack: The Go Framework That Actually Understands How Real Development Works

 1. Checks for uncommitted changes (won’t touch your dirty working directory)

-2. Creates a backup automatically (in .backup/ and /tmp)
+3. Creates a backup automatically

 4. Creates a branch called servicepack_update_to_VERSION